tschaffter/raspberry-pi-htpc/README.md

 after launching its stable (publlic) version.

 On Debian-based distributions, there is a more recent package available than the one provided by (Raspbian OS) package manager.
+This link was found by bumping up the version of a similar link found online for `1.0.7`.

     $ curl -Os http://media.steampowered.com/steamlink/rpi/steamlink_1.0.8_armhf.deb
     $ sudo apt install steamlink_1.0.8_armhf.deb